Skip to content

 Career Support

-New Mexico Highlands offers the Center for Professional Development and Career Readiness that assists graduates with interview preparation, resume development and job prospects.
+New Mexico Highlands University offers the Center for Professional Development and Career Readiness that assists graduates with interview preparation, resume development and job prospects.

 Licensure Preparation